 On Sept.
 22, the Our Towns Civic Foundation and Jefferson Educational Society presented a discussion featuring two people who have thought and done most to address the emergencies of this moment.
-You can stream that webinar on demand here:

 The two folks featured are Anne-Marie Slaughter and Josh Fryday.
 Leading discussion is Our Towns’ own Jim Fallows.